vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 bleeding still hadn't stopped, I made another trip to Walgreens to buy more gauze.
 This time my trip wasn't to the pharmacy but the regular counter, so it was much quicker.

+### Sixth gauze use

+After returning from Walgreens, I switched to my sixth gauze around 6 PM.
+This time, I used one of the pieces of gauze that I had just purchased from Walgreens rather than the one the dentist gave me -- I wanted to leave the dentist's gauze for last and try the Walgreens one to see if it worked well.

 ## Consumption of medications